HEPTACOM/heptaconnect-docs/docs/guides/contributor/index.md

-# How to be a HEPTAconnect developer
+# How to be a HEPTAconnect contributor

 This is all about setting up a development environment to work on HEPTAconnect projects.

 ## Technical requirements

 * PHP 7.4 or above
 * Composer 1.8 or above

 ## Used tools, technologies and techniques